-The estimation of the useful lives of assets has been based on historical experience and management judgment.
+The estimation of the useful lives of assets has been based on historical experience, lease term and management judgment.
 In addition, the condition of assets is assessed annually and considered in the context of remaining useful life, and adjustments to useful life are made where necessary.
 Depreciation charges are disclosed in note 4(c).

-Impairment of loans to subsidiaries
+Impairment of investment in and loans to subsidiaries

-Where a subsidiary entity incurs a loss, the parent entity records an impairment loss against the value of its loans to the subsidiary.
+Where a subsidiary entity incurs a loss, the parent entity records an impairment loss against the value of its investment in, and loans to the subsidiary.